How the Middle East crisis has affected sporting events and athletes

 Sign up now: Get the biggest sports news in your inbox

-March 4 - Iran's conflict with the U.S. and Israel has led to sporting events being postponed in several countries, while competitions elsewhere have been hit by travel disruption, with thousands of flights cancelled in some of the world's busiest transit hubs.
+March 11 - The U.S. and Israel's conflict with Iran has led to sporting events being postponed in the region, while competitions elsewhere have been hit by travel disruption, with thousands of flights cancelled in some of the world's busiest transit hubs.

 ATHLETES' ARRIVALS AT PARALYMPIC GAMES DISRUPTED

-The International Paralympic Committee said it is working to find solutions after several athletes were finding it difficult to travel to the Milano Cortina Winter Paralympic Games due to travel disruptions in several Middle Eastern airports.
+The International Paralympic Committee said it is working to find solutions after several athletes were finding it difficult to travel to the Milano Cortina Winter Paralympic Games due to travel disruption at several Middle Eastern airports.

 TENNIS IN UAE HALTED DUE TO SECURITY ALERT